vishalvarmavuddaraju/Realtime-SignLanguage-Interpretation/README.md

 ## Process

-* Run `set_hand_histogram.py` to set the hand histogram for creating gestures.
+* Run `handhist_set.py` to set the hand histogram for creating gestures.
-* Once you get a good histogram, save it in the code folder, or you can use the histogram created by us that can be found [here](https://github.com/harshbg/Sign-Language-Interpreter-using-Deep-Learning/blob/master/Code/hist).
+* Once you get a good histogram, save it in the code folder, or you can use the histogram created by us that can be found [here](https://github.com/vishalvarmavuddaraju/Realtime-SignLanguage-Interpretation/tree/main/code).
-* Added gestures and label them using OpenCV which uses webcam feed. by running `create_gestures.py` and stores them in a database.
-Alternately, you can use the gestures created by us [here]().
+* Added gestures and label them using OpenCV which uses webcam feed. by running ` gesture_creation.py` and stores them in a database.
+Alternately, you can use the gestures created by us [here](https://github.com/vishalvarmavuddaraju/Realtime-SignLanguage-Interpretation/tree/main/code).
-* Add different variations to the captured gestures by flipping all the images by using `Rotate_images.py`.
+* Add different variations to the captured gestures by flipping all the images by using `images_augmentation.py`.
-* Run `load_images.py` to split all the captured gestures into training, validation and test set.
+* Run `preprocess_images.py` to split all the captured gestures into training, validation and test set.
-* To view all the gestures, run `display_gestures.py` .
+* To view all the gestures, run `all_gestures_display.py` .
-* Train the model using Keras by running `cnn_model_train.py`.
+* Train the model using Keras by running `CNN_training.py`.
-* Run `final.py`.
+* Run `main.py`.
 This will open up the gesture recognition window which will use your webcam to interpret the trained American Sign Language gestures.
 * This model currently only detects the numbers from 0-9 and letters A-C
 * Press `s` to save hand histogram
 * Press `c` to start capturing gestures